-- New Acquisitions Post-Spring 2023: Shall be labeled with accession labels for collection purposes at time of installation, with a time period not exceeding 60 days after installation - Existing Collection Acquisitions: Shall be labeled with accession labels in five increments, each representing 20% or roughly 300 individuals (of the entire collection) over a period of five years: Spring 2023, Spring 2024, Spring 2025, Spring 2026 and Spring 2027. - Public Interpretation Labels: Installation shall be the decision of the Grounds Operations Manager with priorities extending to labeling curriculum-based collections. - Online Collections Portal: Implementation and creation of a publicly accessible interface to visualize the UML Arboretum collections will be completed by the UML FIS team for the Spring 2023 UML Arboretum Launch.
+- New Acquisitions Post Spring 2023-- shall be labeled with accession labels for collection purposes at time of installation, with a time period not exceeding 60 days after installation - Existing Collection Acquisitions -- shall be labeled with accession labels in five increments, each representing 20 % or roughly 300 individuals (of the entire collection) over a period of five years: Spring 2023, Spring 2024, Spring 2025, Spring 2026, Spring 2027.

+- Public Interpretation Labels -- Installation shall be the decision of the Grounds Operations Manager with priorities extending to labeling curriculum-based collections. - Online Collections Portal Implementation and creation of a publicly accessible interface to visualize the UML Arboretum collections will be decided upon by the FIS team in the Campus Planning department.
+The goal will be to have a public interface available at least two years after the Arboretum is launched.